- The pandemic presents us with an opportunity to embrace and accelerate the energy transition.

 It has been especially significant to see the increasing engagement with, and interest from, the financial and ESG sectors.
 Significant investment opportunities are being comprehended while the need for many businesses to transition to the future net-zero emissions world means that ESG advisers are looking to technologies that can deliver the necessary change.

-The road ahead is challenging, but CCS is increasingly well-placed to make a significant and necessary contribution to achieving net-zero emissions around mid-century.
+The road ahead is challenging, but carbon capture and storage is increasingly well-placed to make a significant and necessary contribution to achieving net-zero emissions around mid-century.